Bijikyu/qreactutils/README.md

 Data loads automatically when the `user` argument becomes truthy and refreshes if a new `toast` function is supplied after mount.
 The hook skips duplicate fetches on the initial render so a user provided at mount triggers only the React Query request.
 The React Query cache key uses `['dropdown', fetcher.name, user && user._id]` so the key is JSON serializable and predictable across renders.
+If `user` becomes falsy after data has loaded the hook clears the cached query and returns an empty array so dropdowns reset when logging out.

 **Returns:** Object - `{items, isLoading, fetchData}`